ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ## Tables

-Tables in the wiki only support headings along the first row.
+Tables on the website only support headings along the first row.

 Tables must not be beautified (do not pad cells with extra spaces to make their widths uniform).
 They must have a vertical bar (`|`) on the left and right sides and the text of each cell must be padded with one space on both sides.
 Empty cells must use a vertical bar (`|`) followed by two spaces then another vertical bar (`|`).